-Find your perfect volunteering fit…
+Find your perfect volunteering fit

-When traveling solo with IVHQ, you have access to a treasure trove of info in the form of your Program Information Booklet, as well as your IVHQ Program Manager, who can answer any and all of your questions!
-And when you’re in country, the knowledgeable local team will be sure to have the answers.
+When traveling solo with IVHQ, you have access to a treasure trove of info in the form of your Program Guide, as well as access to your personal Program Manager, who can answer any and all of your questions!
+And when you’re in-country, the knowledgeable local team will be sure to have the answers to anything you need.

 Image: @annasofiepeschardt - Solo IVHQer in Ecuador - via Instagram

-Use the magic of social media to connect with other like-minded travelers who will be in the area at the same time as you to plan trips or excursions, a dinner at the best local restaurant, or a stroll through the bustling community.
-IVHQ has a community of over 80,000 volunteers in the global International Volunteer Facebook group, as well as having Facebook groups for all program destinations.
+Use the magic of social media to connect with other like-minded solo travellers who will be in the area at the same time as you to plan trips or excursions, a dinner at the best local restaurant, or a stroll through the bustling community.
+IVHQ has a community of more than 123,000 volunteers in the global International Volunteer Facebook group, as well as having Facebook groups for all program destinations.

-Have your first night of accommodation booked…
+Have your first night of accommodation booked

-Lucky for you, IVHQ asks that you arrive in country the day before your program start date and that night of accommodation is included in your program fee.
+Lucky for you, IVHQ asks that you arrive in-country the day before your program start date and that night of accommodation is included in your program fee.
 Too easy!
 And to make it even easier, one of the local team members will collect you from the airport or a designated pick-up point.
 Mom can rest easy knowing you are safe and sound from the moment you land.

-Plan your days…
+Plan your days

-Having a rough idea of where and what you want to see/do will ensure that you make the most of your days and aren’t wasting your weekends getting lost or trying to decide where to head first.
+By having a rough idea of where you want to go and what you want to do will ensure that you make the most of your days and aren’t wasting your weekends getting lost or trying to decide where to head first.
 On an IVHQ volunteer program, you will generally be volunteering from Monday to Friday for three to six hours per day.
-This gives your day some structure right off the bat and you can plan your day trips around these hours.
-Bonus!
-You will have all of your volunteer buddies to help you plan and join you on your excursions.
+This means you have time during the week to enjoy the local sights and to plan your weekend adventures.
+You’ll have all of your volunteer buddies on the same schedule so they can help you plan and join you on your excursions.

-Know your strengths… and weaknesses…
+Know your strengths… and weaknesses

 This is an important one, as you want to make sure that you have a good time while on your trip of a lifetime.
-Over-extending yourself or under-utilising your skills could end in disappointment, so make sure you are realistic with your own feelings and skill levels.
+Over-extending yourself or under-utilizing your skills could end in disappointment, so make sure you are realistic with your own feelings and skill levels.
 Making sure you are accommodated in a situation that makes you comfortable is a good place to start.

 Pack light, essentials only!

-As a solo traveler, you can tend to overpack.
+As a solo traveller, you might be tempted to over pack.
 Trust us, you won’t need three hoodies in Thailand, it’s going to be stinking hot!
 Do some research into the climate and pack accordingly.
-Leave your hair straightners at home, you will be seriously having too much fun to worry about hair-frizz.
+Leave your hair straighteners at home, you will be seriously having too much fun to worry about hair-frizz.
 If you’re super worried about it, buy a hat.